Sui Wenjing: Age controversy

 In February 2011, a group of Chinese skaters' ages became the subject of controversy as their birth dates published on the Chinese Skating Association's website did not match the ones listed on their bio pages in the ISU website.
-The controversy prompted a search for more discrepancies among Chinese figure skaters' dates of births.
-According to news articles published in February 2011, although Sui's birthday was listed as July 18, 1995 on ISU's website, the Chinese website suggested that she was born on May 7, 1997.
+The controversy prompted a search for more discrepancies among Chinese figure skaters' dates of birth.
+According to news articles published in February 2011, although Sui's birthday was listed as 18 July 1995, on ISU's website, the Chinese website suggested that she was born on 7 May 1997.
 Her partner Han Cong was written up as being born in March 1989, although his birthdate on the ISU website was 6 August 1992.
 Officials from the State General Administration of Sports held a press conference where they attributed the discrepancies to erroneous information provided by the Chinese website.